Best no foreign transaction fee credit cards in Canada 2025

 💡 Great for: Powerful international account which supports 40+ currencies for holding and exchange, with mid-market exchange rates and low, transparent fees

-Open a Wise account online or in the Wise app, and add money in dollars to convert to 40+ different currencies for spending with no foreign transaction fee.
+Open a Wise account online or in the Wise app, and add money in CAD to convert to 40+ different currencies for spending with no foreign transaction fees.

-Currency exchange uses the mid-market rate and low fees from 0.48%.
+Currency exchange uses the mid-market rate, with low conversion fees from 0.48.

 ---|---|